exposit/katamoiran/_posts/2017-02-23-player-emulator.md

 11 |  Draw a new Seed and interpret it positively in context of the PC's potential actions [On Point] 12 |  PC acts out of character in a positive way; a secret revealed.
 [True Face]

-Interestingly, as I look it over with a jaundiced eye, trying to decide if it's worth updating.
-It's not a "PC" Emulator -- it's a literal "Player" Emulator.
+Interestingly, as I looked it over with a jaundiced eye, trying to decide if it's worth updating, I discovered that it's not a "PC" Emulator -- it's a literal "Player" Emulator.
 You're even encouraged to give them names!

 I think it works much better as a Pythia chart, to be honest.